-While FullExpansion guarantees to return a graph G_x that contains the optimal solution, we found that in practice it is extremely inefficient.
-This is because the sum of the diameters of all the connected components of graph G_x can grow up to $\mathcal{O}(|Q|)$, which means that, even for moderately dense graphs and query sets Q of moderate size, FullExpansion eventually retrieves the entire graph G.
+While FullExpansion guarantees to return a graph $G_x$ that contains the optimal solution, we found that in practice it is extremely inefficient.
+This is because the sum of the diameters of all the connected components of graph $G_x$ can grow up to $\mathcal{O}(|Q|)$ , which means that, even for moderately dense graphs and query sets Q of moderate size, FullExpansion eventually retrieves the entire graph G.

-To alleviate this problem, we propose two improved expansion strategies, ObliviousExpansion and AdaptiveExpansion.
+To alleviate this problem, we propose two improved strategies, ObliviousExpansion and AdaptiveExpansion.

 Oblivious expansion.
-This expansion strategy simply performs $(1+\alpha)$ expansion iterations from query nodes Q before it terminates.
-ObliviousExpansion is outlined as Algorithm 3.
-To compare its behavior with FullExpansion, let us consider two different cases for graph G, as depicted in Figure 4.
+This expansion strategy simply performs $(1 + \alpha)$ expansion iterations from query nodes Q. ObliviousExpansion is outlined as Algorithm 3.
+To compare than ObliviousExpansion and uncovers a solution of higher discrepancy.